Omar Bugiel

-Bugiel began his senior career in England at Selsey in 2011.
-After a season, he moved to Burgess Hill Town, before moving back to Selsey in 2013.
-Bugiel then played for Bognor Regis Town in 2013–14, and Worthing—with whom he scored over 50 goals—between 2014 and 2017.
-In February 2017 Bugiel joined National League side Forest Green Rovers, helping them to EFL League Two promotion.
-After a season in the English fourth tier, Bugiel moved to Bromley—first on loan, then on a permanent deal—before joining Sutton United, helping them also gain promotion to League Two.
+Bugiel began his senior career in England at Selsey during 2011.
+After one season, he moved to Burgess Hill Town, before moving back to Selsey in 2013.
+Bugiel then played for Bognor Regis Town during 2013–14, and Worthing— where he scored 50 goals —between 2014 and 2017.
+In February 2017 Bugiel joined National League side Forest Green Rovers, helping them get promoted to EFL League Two.
+After a season in the EFL League Two, Bugiel moved to Bromley—first on loan, then on a permanent deal—before joining Sutton United, helping them also gain promotion to EFL League Two.

-Born in Germany, Bugiel obtained Lebanese citizenship through his father in order to represent their national team.
-He made his international debut in 2017, and played in the final round of the 2022 FIFA World Cup qualification.
+Born in Germany, Bugiel holds Lebanese nationality through his father.
+He made his international debut with the Lebanon national team in 2017, and played in the 2023 AFC Asian Cup.

 Early life

 Bugiel was born in Berlin, Germany, to Lebanese father Khaled and a Polish mother Ewa.
-He holds dual German-Lebanese citizenship, and obtained a Lebanese passport in 2017.
+He holds dual German-Lebanese citizenship, having obtained a Lebanese passport in 2017.

 Having initially began playing cageball, Bugiel moved to Munich aged 11, and joined the youth team of 1860 Munich; he was released by the club in 2009.
 He moved to England the following year aged 16 with the aim of learning English, and enrolled at Chichester College in Sussex.

 Bugiel was tutored by one of Paul Hinshelwood's sons—also named Paul—who noticed Bugiel's football skills while playing five-a-side at the college.
-Bugiel lodged at Hinshelwood's house for two and a half years; he was part of the youth team at Chichester City, before joining Selsey, coached by another one of Hinshelwood's sons (Adam).
+Bugiel lodged at Hinshelwood's house for two and a half years, while part of the youth team at Chichester City.

 Club career

 Early career

-Bugiel played for Selsey between 2011 and 2013, including a one-year stint at Burgess Hill Town in 2012–13, before transferring to Bognor Regis Town.
+Bugiel joined Selsey in 2011, coached by another one of Hinshelwood's sons (Adam).
+He played until 2013, including a one-year stint at Burgess Hill Town in 2012–13, before transferring to Bognor Regis Town.

 In 2014, he moved Worthing, also coached by Adam Hinshelwood.
 He had prolific goalscoring form over four years at the Rebels, scoring 45 league goals in 103 appearances, and hitting double figures in each of his last three seasons.